 - Coordinated community funded New Years Eve Fireworks

-- Added Federation Dinner- Tim Fischer Oration to the Federation Festival weekend and re-commenced the Federation Parade on the Sunday of Australia Day weekend.
+- Added Federation Dinner and Tim Fischer Oration to the Federation Festival weekend and re-commenced the Federation Parade on the Sunday of Australia Day weekend.

-- Club undertakes the Whitehead Street Wetlands project and receives grants totaling $120,000.
+- Club undertakes the Whitehead Street Wetlands project and receives grants totalling $120,000.
 Shade shelters, paving repairs, bird hides and signage all completed.

 - In conjunction with Michell Wool and The Corowa Show Society we rejuvenated the wool competition at the Corowa Show.